smartdevicelink/sdl_evolution/proposals/NNNN-atf_security_proposal.md

   This is a blocking call.
 Will block current execution until session won't be established or failed.
 ###### Arguments:
-  - protocol (if missed, used one from console or ini file options).
+  - protocol (if missed, use one from console or ini file options).
 ###### Return value:
   - session object.